javascript-tutorial/en.javascript.info/2-ui/3-event-details/3-mousemove-mouseover-mouseout-mouseenter-mouseleave/article.md

 So, let's use `mouseover/mouseout`.

-Let's start with handlers that highlight the element under mouse:
+Let's start with simple handlers that highlight the element under mouse:

 ```js
 // let's highlight an element under the pointer